crouns1/CPP/CPP03/README.md

   - `make clean` removes object files; `make fclean` also removes the binary; `make re` rebuilds.

 ## Notes
-- The base destructor is non-virtual in this code because objects are used directly (no polymorphic deletes); adding `virtual` would be a safe extension if polymorphic deletion were needed.
+- No `virtual` keywords are used here per project rules; the code does not rely on polymorphic deletion or base-class pointers.
 - Stats can be tweaked inside derived constructors if you want different balancing without touching the base class.